 5.11.12.4.4 Effect on receipt

-The TPoS MISF recovers KeyDerivationKey according to the formula in 5.14.2.
+The TPoS MISF recovers KeyDerivationKey K according to the formula in 5.14.2.
 The MISF then passes K to the MIS application, which then derives the key hierarchy, installing keys as necessary in the AAA used by the target network.
-The TPoS also must generate appropriate messages to the TPoA to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) also derived from KeyDerivationKey, which will be used by the MN as necessary when the MN connects to the target network.
+The TPoS also must generate appropriate messages to the TPoA to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) also derived from K, which will be used by the MN as necessary when the MN connects to the target network.
 The MSPMK will be distributed to the target PoA using media-specific key distribution described in10.2.2 of IEEE Std 802.21-XXXX.

 Change text in 5.12.1.2.4 of .21.1 as follows.

-The TPoS MISF recovers KeyDerivationKey according to the formula in 5.14.2.
+The TPoS MISF recovers KeyDerivationKey K according to the formula in 5.14.2.
 The MISF then passes K to the MIS application, which then derives the key hierarchy, installing keys as necessary in the AAA used by the target network.
-The TPoS also must generate appropriate messages to the TPoA to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) also derived from KeyDerivationKey , which will be used by the MN as necessary when the MN connects to the target network.
+The TPoS also must generate appropriate messages to the TPoA to install a media-specific pair-wise master key (MSPMK, defined in 10.2.1.2 of IEEE Std 802.21-XXXX) also derived from K, which will be used by the MN as necessary when the MN connects to the target network.
 The MSPMK will be distributed to the target PoA using media-specific key distribution described in10.2.2 of IEEE Std 802.21-XXXX.

 Change text in 5.13.2.21 of .21.1 as follows.

 An MISF sends this message to relay link layer frames during preregistration.
 The corresponding primitive is defined in 5.12.1.1.
-Nonce-T, Nonce-N, and the encrypted KeyDerivationKey must all be present, or must all be absent; MISF generates Nonce-N and the encrypted KeyDerivationKey as specified in 9.2.1 of IEEE Std 802.21-XXXX.
+Nonce-T, Nonce-N, and the encrypted KeyDerivationKey must all be present, or must all be absent; MISF generates Nonce-N and the encrypted KeyDerivationKey.
 The method for encrypting KeyDerivationKey is specified in 5.14.2.

 Change 5.11.12.3.2 in .21.1 as follows.